6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 The Local Authority should also inform the child's Independent Reviewing Officer (IRO) of their placement in custody and provide the IRO with the name of the appointed representative.

-Within 5 working days of the child being sentenced, the Local Authority should provide information to the custodial establishment by contacting the Case Worker (also known as Offender Supervisor) based in the Young Offender Institution (YOI), or equivalent post in the Secure Training Centre (STC) or Secure Children's Home (SCH), to inform them of:
+Within 5 working days of the child being sentenced, the Local Authority should provide information to the custodial establishment by contacting the child's custodial Case Worker (sometimes called a Case Manager, Key Worker or Resettlement Practitioner) and the designated Social Worker based in the Young Offender Institution (YOI), Secure Training Centre (STC) or Secure Children's Home (SCH), to inform them of:

 - The child's previous care status;